 How to Develop a Multi-Channel Healthcare Marketing Strategy

 The key to increasing your marketing return on investment begins with knowing who your prospective patients are and what services they are likely to need, creating a consumer-centric approach to healthcare marketing.
 When consumers are actively searching for a healthcare provider they overwhelmingly look for these three factors:

 - Easy to access location

 A predictive healthcare marketing model can take these patient insights a step further and help you dive deeper into the lifestyle characteristics of your prospective patients by analyzing not only demographics, but also psychographics, media preferences and lifestyle interests.
 Armed with this information, you can create targeted messages that resonate with your audience and deliver them through the channels that they are most likely to engage.

 A predictive healthcare marketing model can help you increase your marketing ROI by targeting those likely to respond through the channels they prefer.
 No more wasting dollars on awareness only campaigns, unable to measure the response.
 With better measurement tools in marketing than ever before, you can truly communicate the value of your efforts.

 Drive New Patient Acquisition and Increase Marketing ROI with Predictive Analytics for Healthcare Marketing

 As consumer behavior continues to evolve, healthcare marketers need to be more efficient and effective in how they spend their marketing dollars.
-Watch our recent webinar “Drive New Patient Volume and Increase Marketing ROI” to more about how you can leverage healthcare predictive marketing to shift your marketing from cost center to profit center.
+Watch our webinar “Drive New Patient Volume and Increase Marketing ROI” to more about how you can leverage healthcare predictive marketing to shift your marketing from cost center to profit center.